elia/path_operator/README.md

 # PathOperator

-With PathOperator you can do too:
+With PathOperator you can do this too:

 ``` ruby
 require 'path_operator'